-During the Seminars, special attention will be given to subjects pertaining to management, such as organization, coordination, communication, budget management, planning, personnel management, the direction of human relations, work simplification, etc...
-Seminar participants will consist of Chiefs of Bureaus, Chiefs of Service, Directors and, if feasible, district chiefs and province chiefs.
+During the Seminars, special attention will be given to subjects pertaining to management, such as organization, coordination, communication, budget management, planning, personnel management, directing and human relations, work simplification, etc...
+Seminar participants will primarily be Chiefs of bureaus, then Chiefs of Service, awards to Directors and, if feasible, the District Chiefs and province chiefs.

-The second form of discussion is the "syndicate" which has been adopted in Britain and India.
+The second form of discussion is the syndicate which has been adopted in Britain and India.
 Under this form of discussion, a number of supervisory officials meet at a place distant from their offices to study an existing, realistic problem and then submit a report containing conclusions to the government.

 b.
 Observation trips abroad.
-These trips, which last from two weeks to three months, are aimed at the study of measures which have been taken for the solution of problems which are similar to those facing Vietnam.
+These trips which last from two weeks to three months are aimed at the study and observation in foreign countries of measures which have been taken for the solution of problems which are similar to those facing Vietnam.
 The success of these observations depends upon the following conditions:

-- the observer must have a specific, realistic aim in mind of what to be known and what to be done.

-- the observation program must conform to the needs of the person sent on an observation trip and the needs of the service concerned, so that the solutions observed may be applied or adjusted to the situation in Vietnam when the observer returns home.
+- the observer must have a specific, realistic aim in mind of what to be known and what to be done - the observation program must conform to the needs of the person sent on an observation trip and the needs of the service concerned, in order that the solutions observed may be applied or adjusted to the situation in Vietnam when the observer returns home.